PREETHI0103/Multistep-Reasoning-Agent/README.md

 ### Verifier
 1.Validates the solution before presenting it to the user.
 Python outputs are deterministic and auto-verified; LLM outputs are checked with another call.

-## Example Run Logs:

-1. Question: 2+3
-{
-  "answer": "5",
-  "status": "success",
-  "reasoning_visible_to_user": "The arithmetic expression was evaluated directly.", "metadata": {
-    "plan": "Here is the execution plan:\n\n1.
-Identify the first operand as 2.\n2.
-Identify the second operand as 3.\n3.
-Add the two identified operands.", "checks": [
-      {
-        "passed": true,
-        "details": "Deterministic execution verified."
-      }
-    ],
-    "retries": 0
-  }
-}
-2. Question: If a train leaves at 14:30 and arrives at 18:05, how long is the journey?
-{
-  "answer": "215 minutes",
-  "status": "success",
-  "reasoning_visible_to_user": "The time difference was calculated from departure and arrival times.", "metadata": {
-    "plan": "Here's a plan to determine the journey duration:\n\n**Execution Plan:**\n\n1.
-Identify the departure time.\n2.
-Identify the arrival time.\n3.
-Calculate the time elapsed in minutes from the departure time to the next full hour.\n4.
-Calculate the time elapsed in minutes from the arrival time from the previous full hour.\n5.
-Calculate the number of full hours between the departure and arrival times.\n6.
-Sum the minutes from step 3 and step 4, and convert any excess minutes into hours to add to the full hours from step 5.\n7.
-State the total journey duration in hours and minutes.\n\n**Quantities and Constraints:**\n\n*   **Departure Time:** 14:30\n*   **Arrival Time:** 18:05\n*   **Constraint:** The journey occurs within the same 24-hour period (arrival time is later than departure time on the same day).", "checks": [
-      {
-        "passed": true,
-        "details": "Deterministic execution verified."
-      }
-    ],
-    "retries": 0
-  }
-}